message/iata/PH.md

 3. Passengers are not allowed to transit.
 4. Suspension of all visa on arrival facilities.
 5. Suspension of all visa exemptions.
+6. Merchant seamen with a 9(C) visa issued by the Philippines must have a negative COVID-19 RT-PCR test result issued at most 72 hours before arrival.
-6. Passengers are subject to quarantine and to a COVID-19 RT-PCR test on the 6th day of their quarantine at their own expense.
+7. Passengers traveling to Davao (DVO) must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure.
 - This does not apply to merchant seamen with a 9(C) visa issued by the Philippines.
-7. Merchant seamen with a 9(C) visa issued by the Philippines must have a negative COVID-19 RT-PCR test result issued at most 72 hours before arrival.
-8. Passengers must have a reservation confirmation of a hotel approved by Tourism and Health Agencies for at least 7 nights.
+8. Passengers must have a reservation confirmation of a hotel approved by Tourism and Health Agencies for at least 10 days.
 The hotel must be listed at <a href="https://www.thepoortraveler.net/2020/07/doh-accredited-hotels-quarantine-manila/">https://www.thepoortraveler.net/2020/07/doh-accredited-hotels-quarantine-manila/</a> .
 - This does not apply to:
 - nationals of the Philippines who are Overseas Filipino Workers (OFW);
 - passengers with a 9(E) visa.
 9. A completed "Case Investigation Form" must be presented upon arrival.
 The form can be obtained at <a href="https://c19.redcross.org.ph/arriving-passengers">https://c19.redcross.org.ph/arriving-passengers</a> .
-10. Passengers traveling to Davao (DVO) must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure.
+10. Passengers are subject to a COVID-19 RT-PCR test on day 7 after arrival and quarantine for 14 days.
-- This does not apply to merchant seamen with a 9(C) visa issued by the Philippines.
 11. Passengers must install the app 'TRAZE' in their personal device before departure.